Felipe Contepomi: International rugby

 Contepomi was one of the stars of world rugby and was also set to lead the Argentina national team into a new era after being named captain in 2008.
 The former U19, U21 and Sevens international made his Pumas debut against Chile in 1998 and has been an integral part of Argentine rugby ever since.

-The multi-talented Contepomi made his international breakthrough at fly-half and while he has played much of his rugby in that position he recently has found his place at inside centre with Juan Martin Hernandez preferred at No.10.
+Contepomi made his international breakthrough at fly-half and has played much of his rugby in that position.
+Recently switched to inside centre with Juan Martin Hernandez preferred at No.10.

 He was named in José Luis Imhoff and Alex Wyllie's squad for the 1999 Rugby World Cup squad, where the Pumas made the quarter-finals for the first time.
 Marcelo Loffreda took charge of the national side in 2000 and Contepomi retained his place, eventually nailing down a starting berth in 2001.